au-re/generator-react-exhibit/generators/app/templates/_README.md

 ### Deploy

 After building your documentation, you can deploy it as a gh-page.
-Make sure to add a homepage value in your `package.json` like so:
+Make sure to add a homepage entry in your `package.json` like so:

 ```json
 {